sgryphon/essential-diagnostics/Examples/TemplateArguments/TemplateArguments_ReadMe.txt

 Instructions
 ------------

-1. Examing the template aguments used in the App.config file
+1. Examine the template aguments used in the App.config file
 2. Build the application.
 3. Run the application from the command line.
 4. Examine the trace output for each event.